 Catch up funding 2021 - 22

-Our school will receive £2000 in recovery funding.
-This funding will be used to increase our TA hours.
-Mrs Wilshaw will provide targeted academic support for individuals and small groups of pupils (2 to 3 pupils) in Classes 2 (KS1), 3 (lower KS2) and 4 (upper KS2).
+Our school received £2000 in recovery funding.
+This funding was used to increase our TA hours.
+Mrs Wilshaw provided targeted academic support for individuals and small groups of pupils (2 to 3 pupils) in Year 2 and Year 6.

 Catch-up funding 2020 - 21

 In response to the current pandemic emergency and the loss of face to face schooling many children experienced, the government announced a £1 billion funding package to support a catch-up plan for schools.

 £650 million of universal catch-up premium funding will be available for all state-funded mainstream and special schools for the 2020/2021 academic year.
 The aim of the funding is to help pupils catch up on education they have missed due to the coronavirus (COVID-19) pandemic.

 The remaining £350 million will pay for the establishment of a National Tutoring Programme, which will run for the duration of the 2020/2021 academic year and give schools access to subsidised tutoring sessions and free coaches for the most disadvantaged pupils.